astronomer/docs/astro/manage-hybrid-clusters.md

 ## Per-Deployment IAM workload identities on AWS

-Astro Hybrid clusters on AWS support per-Deployment IAM workload identities, meaning that you can now limit your trust policies to authorize only specific Deployments to your cloud resources.
-If you're
+Astro Hybrid clusters on AWS support per-Deployment IAM workload identities, meaning that you can limit your trust policies to authorize only specific Deployments to your cloud resources.

+This functionality is included by default after September 14, 2023 and for Astro CLI versions greater than 1.19.0.
+However, if you're using an older version of Astro or Astro CLI, you need to complete the following migration steps.

 :::info